-Hanging baskets are just the right thing to add to your porch for instant pizazz!
-If properly cared for, they can offer months of color and enjoyment.
-Here are a few of our best tips for success:
+Hanging baskets of flowers are just the right thing to add to your porch for instant pizzazz!
+If properly maintained, they can offer months of color and enjoyment.
+Here are a few of our best tips for thriving hanging baskets this season:

 A consistent watering schedule is key to healthy hanging baskets.

 - Water needs will increase as your plants grow and the weather warms up.
 By mid-summer, most baskets will require daily watering, if not more.

 - Check the weight of the basket to determine if it needs watering.